As an Amazon Associate I earn from qualifying purchases.

 Piña Colada Bars

-- 6 ounces cream cheese softened to room temperature
+- 6 ounces (171g) full fat block cream cheese softened to room temperature

 - 2 large egg yolks

-- 1-14 ounce can sweetened condensed milk full fat
+- 1-14 ounce can coconut milk full fat; room temperature1

-- 1 cup sweetened tender flake coconut divided
+- 1 cup (120g) sweetened shredded coconut divided

 - Line an 8″ x 8″ or 9″ x 9″ baking pan with foil.
 Leave an overhang on the sides and spray with nonstick spray.
 Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a medium sized bowl with a hand mixer, beat cream cheese on high until smooth.
-Beat in egg yolks one at a time, scraping down the sides as necessary.
-Beat in sweetened condensed milk and coconut and rum extracts.
-Add the can of undrained crushed pineapple and 2/3 cup of the flake coconut and mix on low speed until combined.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a medium size bowl with a handheld mixer, beat the cream cheese and granulated sugar on high until smooth.

-- Pour filling into crust, sprinkle remaining flake coconut on top, and bake for 43-45 minutes.
-Edges and flake coconut should just start to brown and middle should no longer be jiggly.
-Allow pan to cool at room temperature on a wire rack.
-When completely cool, chill in the refrigerator for 2 hours, or in the freezer for 1 hour.
+- Pour the filling into the pre-baked crust, sprinkle remaining shredded coconut on top, and bake for 70-75 minutes.
+Bars are done when the edges are set, the shredded coconut is lightly toasted, and the middle no longer jiggles. should just start to brown and middle should no longer be jiggly.
+Allow bars to cool to room temperatre in the pan on a wire rack.
+When bars are completely cool, chill in the refrigerator for at least 2 hours.